ESanchezLozano/GANnotation/README.md

-# GANnotation
+# GANnotation (soon)

-face to face synthesis using GANs
+Face-to-face synthesis using Generative Adversarial Networks

+Code will be available on this repository soon...